Bjorn-Boris-Berggren/moving-object-node-js/README.md

 This task was given to me.
 It is a Node.js console app that simulates a moving object in a matrix.

 ## The Task
 The task is to accept a set of commands and then simulate whether an object can move according to these commands without falling off the table it stands on.
 The table can be seen as a matrix where the object will have an x and y position as drawn below.
 The object always occupies exactly one cell and can be seen as a point without mass.
 Origo is at the top left.
+No "String" objects or variables are allowed to be used while parsing the input.
+The input from user MUST be saved and handled as integer data types.
+After simulation, the app outputs the final position: [x,y].
+If the object falls out of the matrix the app must output [-1,-1].

 ## Commands
 The object always has a direction (north, east, south or west).
 A simulation always starts with direction north.
 North means that if the object sits on [2, 4] and moves forward one step, the object will now stand on [2, 3].